ibm-cloud-docs/assistant/beta-deploy-web-chat.md

 ```
 {: codeblock}

 You can reference the `$ismember` context variable from your dialog.
 For example, the following screen shot shows a dialog node that conditions on #General_Greetings.
 It has multiple conditioned responses.
-The first one, checks whether the current user is a member of your Rewards Program, and addresses the user as a member.
+The first response checks whether the current user is a member of your Rewards Program by checking for the presence of the `$ismember` context variable.
+If the variable is present, the response addresses the user as a member.
 The next response has a more generic greeting.

 ![Shows multiple conditioned responses in a dialog node, one of which references the ismember context variable](images/web-chat-use-context-var.png)